triggermesh/bridges/bridges/slack-confluent/README.md

 ## Parametrization

 Customization of Confluent's instance is required.
-Optionally the Slack source can also be customized to verify recewived messages signature.
+Optionally the Slack source can also be customized to verify received messages signature.

 - Refer to [Slack docs](../../docs/sources/slack.md) for configuring Slack.
 - Refer to [Confluent docs](../../docs/targets/confluent.md) for configuring Confluent.